-Do I need ServSafe Manager training or ServSafe Food Handler training and does RVA Food Safety offer both?
+Do I need ServSafe Manager training or ServSafe Food Handler training?

 Students seeking the more in-depth food safety certification (and to satisfy both Virginia law and the health department) should generally take the Certified Food Protection Manager Certification class, precisely what RVA Food Safety provides in all of its publicly offered classes.
 Food Handler, on the other hand, is a more abbreviated program used primarily in providing basic food safety instruction to non-management/entry level personnel.
-RVA Food Safety does also offer Food Handler training, but only for private groups.
-Please contact us for information.
+Food Handler does not generally satisfy Virginia law requiring most establishments to have Certified Food Protection Managers on staff.

 For ServSafe Manager, is online or in-person instruction better for me and which does RVA Food Safety offer?

-The online class can be a good option for those wanting to complete their exam preparation at home over a period of days, weeks or even months.
-Online students, however, often pay more, don't generally receive the Manager textbook to study and to keep, and have access to the online study material for only a limited amount of time.
-They must also still visit a proctor for testing just like other students.
-There are multiple purchasing options provided with this method (including bundling services), so it’s wise to look closely at what you are purchasing when going this route.
+The online class can be good option for those wanting to complete their exam preparation at home over a period of days, weeks, or even months.
+Online students, however, often end up paying more, don't generally receive the Manager textbook to study and to keep, and have access to the online study materials for only a limited amount of time.
+Additionally, online students testing with online exam vouchers or with the paper exam must still visit a proctor for testing just like other students.

-In-person instruction, the other exam-preparation approach, is RVA Food Safety's sole focus.
+In-person instruction, the other exam-preparation approach, is what RVA Food Safety offers.
 This is so because this type of class provides both in-depth, personalized learning AND the ServSafe Manager textbook to study and to keep as an indispensable industry reference tool.
-Furthermore, this format allows full-day students to test within minutes of completing the actual class, to complete the entire process in less than one full business day (although it is recommended that you study before class!), and, quite often, to save money.
+Furthermore, this format allows full-day students to test within minutes of completing the actual class, to complete the entire process in less than one full business day (although it is recommended that you study before class!), and, typically, to save money.